dyerfire9/Stock-Market-Dashboard/README.md

 # Stock-Market-Dashboard

-This is a Stock Market System App
+This is a Stock Market System App where one can buy, sell and track stocks from all most exchanges.

 ## How to Run
 Requirements